o3de/o3de.org/content/docs/userguide/working-with-slices-cinematic-sequences.md

 **Note**
 The **[Transform](/docs/userguide/components/transform.md)** component is animated in local space relative to its parent\.
 When a slice is instantiated and its root transform is moved, all the child entity animations within also move as well\.
 If you instantiate the slice and move it to a new location, the animations will play at this new location\.

-## Avoid Setting a Director’s Camera Track in a Sequence in a Slice<a name="avoid-setting-director-camera-track"></a>
+## Avoid Setting a Director’s Camera Track in a Sequence in a Slice {#avoid-setting-director-camera-track}

 You should assume that multiple slices might be instantiated and playing back the slice sequence at the same time\.
 Therefore, if you have a **Director** node that sets the camera track in a sequence, that track may be playing at different local movie times simultaneously\.
 Also, the order of slice animation playback may change between ticks\.
 As a best practice, do not use the **Camera** track in **Director** nodes for sequences in slices\.